engie-group/shaystack/docs/AppSync.md

 ![alt Attach Resolver][attachResolver]

-- select the datasource `HaystackAPILambda`
+- select the datasource `HaystackLambda`
-- Convert to pipeline resolver and add the function `HaystackAPIWrapper`
+- Convert to pipeline resolver and add the function `SHaystackWrapper`
 - Create and save the resolver

 ![alt Create Pipeline Resolver][createPipelineResolver]